Derived Hecke algebra and cohomology of arithmetic groups: Setup for patching

 \subsection{Assumptions}

 \begin{enumerate}

-\item Our general notations are as in \S \ref{sec:notn}, but we now specialize to the case that the number field $F$ is $\Q$, and that $\mathbf{G}$ is a {\em simply connected} semisimple $\Q$-group.
-Recall we have fixed a Borel subgroup $\mathbf{B}$ and a maximal torus $\mathbf{A}$ contained inside $\mathbf{B}$.
+\item Our general notations are as in \S \ref{sec:notn}, but we now specialize to the case that the number field $F$ is $\Q$, and that $\mathbf{G}$ is a {\em simply connected}, semisimple $\Q$-group.
+We assume that $\mathbf{G}$ is split, and we fix a Borel subgroup $\mathbf{B}$ and a maximal torus $\mathbf{A}$ contained inside $\mathbf{B}$.

 \item We fix a level structure $K_0 \subset \mathbf{G}(\Afinite)$, the ``base level.''
 We write for the arithmetic manifold (\eqref{YKdef}) of level $K_0$.
 We sometimes refer to this as the ``level $1$'' arithmetic manifold even though it is not literally so.